-- i) The securities acquired by the banks with the intention to hold them up to maturity will be classified under 'Held to Maturity (HTM)'. - ii) Banks are allowed to include investments included under HTM category upto 25 per cent of their total investments
+- i) The securities acquired by the banks with the intention to hold them up to maturity will be classified under 'Held to Maturity (HTM)'. - ii) Banks are allowed to include investments included under HTM category upto 25 per cent of their total investments.

-The following investments are required to be classified under HTM but are not counted for the purpose of ceiling of 25 per cent specified for this category;
+The following investments are required to be classified under HTM but are not accounted for the purpose of ceiling of 25 per cent specified for this category:

 - (a) Re-capitalisation bonds received from the Government of India towards their recapitalisation requirement and held in their investment portfolio.
-This will not include recapitalisation bonds of other banks acquired for investment purposes. - (b) Investment in subsidiaries and joint ventures (A Joint Venture would be one in which the bank, along with its subsidiaries, holds more than 25 percent of the equity). - (c) The investments in debentures/bonds, which are deemed to be in the nature of advance.
-[Refer sub-paragraph (vii) below] - iii) Banks are, however, allowed since September 2, 2004 to exceed the limit of 25 percent of total investment under HTM category provided: - (d) the excess comprises only of SLR securities, and - (e) the total SLR securities held in the HTM is not more than 25 percent of their DTL as on the last Friday of the second preceding fortnight. - ii) The non-SLR securities, held as part of HTM as on September 2, 2004 may remain in that category.
-No fresh non-SLR securities, are permitted to be included in HTM, except the following: - (a) Fresh re-capitalisation bonds, received from the Government of India, towards their re-capitalisation requirement and held in their investment portfolio.
-This will not include re-capitalisation bonds of other banks acquired for investment purposes. - (b) Fresh investment in the equity of subsidiaries and joint ventures. - (c) RIDF / SIDBI deposits
+This will not include re-capitalisation bonds of other banks acquired for investment purposes. - (b) Investment in subsidiaries and joint ventures (A Joint Venture would be one in which the bank, along with its subsidiaries, holds more than 25 percent of the equity). - (c) The investments in debentures/bonds, which are deemed to be in the nature of advance.
+[Refer sub-paragraph (vii) below] - iii) Banks are, however, allowed since September 2, 2004 to exceed the limit of 25 percent of total investment under HTM category provided: - (a) the excess comprises only of SLR securities, and - (b) the total SLR securities held in the HTM is not more than 25 percent of their DTL as on the last Friday of the second preceding fortnight. - iv) The non-SLR securities, held as part of HTM as on September 2, 2004 may remain in that category.
+No fresh non-SLR securities, are permitted to be included in HTM, except the following:

+(a) Fresh re-capitalisation bonds, received from the Government of India, towards their re-capitalisation requirement and held in their investment portfolio.
+This will not include re-capitalisation bonds of other banks acquired for investment purposes.

-- iii) To sum up, banks may hold the following securities under HTM: - (a) SLR Securities upto 25 percent of their DTL as on the last Friday of the second preceding fortnight. - (b) Non-SLR securities included under HTM as on September 2, 2004. - (c) Fresh re-capitalisation bonds received from the Government of India towards their recapitalisation requirement and held in Investment portfolio. - (d) Fresh investment in the equity of subsidiaries and joint ventures - (e) RIDF/SIDBI deposits. - (vi) Profit on sale of investments in this category should be first taken to the Profit & Loss Account, and thereafter be appropriated to the 'Capital Reserve Account'.
-Loss on sale will be recognised in the Profit & Loss Account. - (vii) The debentures/ bonds must be treated in the nature of an advance when: - The debenture/bond is issued as part of the proposal for project finance and the tenure of the debenture is for a period of three years and above
+- (b) Fresh investment in the equity of subsidiaries and joint ventures. - (c) RIDF / SIDBI deposits - v) To sum up, banks may hold the following securities under HTM:

+(a) SLR Securities upto 25 percent of their DTL as on the last Friday of the second preceding fortnight.

+(b) Non-SLR securities included under HTM as on September 2, 2004.

+(c) Fresh re-capitalisation bonds received from the Government of India towards their re-capitalisation requirement and held in Investment portfolio.

+- (d) Fresh investment in the equity of subsidiaries and joint ventures - (e) RIDF/SIDBI deposits.

+(vi) Profit on sale of investments in this category should be first taken to the Profit & Loss Account, and thereafter be appropriated to the 'Capital Reserve Account'.
+Loss on sale will be recognised in the Profit & Loss Account.

+- (vii) The debentures/ bonds must be treated in the nature of an advance when: - The debenture/bond is issued as part of the proposal for project finance and the tenure of the debenture is for a period of three years and above

-Oı
+Or

-The debenture/bond is issued as part of the proposal for working capital finance and the tenure of the debenture/ bond is less than a period of one year the bank has a significant stake i.e.10% or more in the issue
+The debenture/bond is issued as part of the proposal for working capital finance and the tenure of the debenture/ bond is less than a period of one year the bank has a significant stake i.e.10% or more in the issue the issue is part of a private placement, i.e. the borrower has approached the bank/FI and not part of a public issue where the bank/FI has subscribed in response to an invitation.